 The Financial Services Regulations confer upon the QFC Regulatory Authority responsibility in relation to the prevention and detection of money laundering, terrorist financing or other financial crime in the QFC.

-The State of Qatar has signed a lot of Convention with many countries for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income and on Capital.
+The State of Qatar has signed multiple conventions with many countries regarding the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income and on capital.